ThomasLukeGreenwood/EEE4022S_ParkingLotDetection/README.md

-# Parking Lot detection with an esp32
+# Parking Lot detection: The development of a vision based parking lot detector

 This projecct compares various algorythms to deploy the optimal parking lot detector on UCT's campus.